agateblue/lifter/README.rst

 Features
 --------

+* Operates on plain objects or mapping (such as dictionaries)
 * API similar to Django querysets_
 * Lightweight: absolutely no dependencies
 * Tested and working on Python 2.7 to Python 3.5
 .. _querysets: https://docs.djangoproject.com/en/1.9/ref/models/querysets/

 Why lifter?